Skip To Main Content

 • Students who enroll at Marymount for these courses may earn transferable credits from Marymount University.
 Many colleges and universities accept Marymount credit at their institution.

-• Dual credit classes will count as AP classes for students' high school transcript.
-Please note the grade received in this class also goes on students' college transcript.
+• Dual credit classes count as AP classes for the student's high school transcript.
+Please note the grade received in this class also goes on the student's college transcript.

-• Students are required to take both semester exams to earn Dual Enrollment credit from Marymount.
+• Students must take both semester exams to earn Dual Enrollment credit from Marymount.

 • Most of the student’s grades will come from assessments, including a summative exam BOTH semesters worth 20% of each semester’s grade.